nodejs/nodejs.dev/content/about/privacy.md

    <td>
 <ul>

-<li>Our Legitimate Business Interests, and those of the Linux Foundation
+<li>Our Legitimate Business Interests, and those of the Linux Foundation</li>

 <li>With Your Consent
 </li>